 stand/plot ID, a tree ID, diameter, height, and tree species.

-Plot and stand data is passed in stand.df
+Plot and stand data is passed in stand.df, which should

 be a data frame or a list, with at least a column or element named